oh-lang/oh/wishlist.md

 TODO: should we use `all_of_[parent_class, m: [...]]`?? we maybe should do the same for `one_of_[u32, f32, ...]`?
+TODO: should these be macros like `@one_of(u32, ...)`?  if not, we need to have the ability to pass in additional parameters to other templates, e.g., `my_class_[whatever: int_, required_type_, ...optional_types_]`. as much as possible, we don't want to hide language features behind a garden wall.

 We can create a new type that exhaustively declares all possible values it can take.
 The syntax is `type_case_: one_of` followed by a list of named values